How to Pay for a Coding Bootcamp

 ISA options vary by bootcamp provider.
 Some bootcamps may ask for a small deposit upfront, while others do not require any money down.
 Sometimes, ISAs require students to take their first job offer or find employment within a set time frame.
 There is often a minimum salary threshold that must be met before the agreement kicks in, as well.
 Because ISAs remain unregulated, prospective bootcamp students need to read the fine print carefully.

-Popular bootcamps that offer income share agreements include Byte Academy and The Tech Academy.
+A popular bootcamp that offers income share agreements is The Tech Academy.

 Deferred tuition payment plans are similar to ISAs in that they allow prospective bootcamp participants to start learning with little or no money down and pay back their tuition only after they get a job.
 However, deferred tuition plans differ in that students pay a fixed amount of money over a set period of time once employed, instead of a percentage of their salary.